pnvnd/scripts/other/game_and_watch_mario.md

     cd game-and-watch-backup
     ```

-15. Run these scripts in order, and follow instructions in the prompt.
+15. Remove battery using a flathead screwdriver and use USB-C power instead.
+Run these scripts in order, and follow instructions in the prompt to back up your firmware, and unlock the processor.
     ```bash
     ./1_sanity_check.sh rpi mario
     ./2_backup_flash.sh rpi mario